 “When any number of companies outside the broadcast sector can reach the entire country with the same programming, the national cap becomes a fiction that limits, and applies only to, broadcasters.”

-I say those other companies — cable, satellite and the internet — don’t use our public airwaves and broadcasters do, so the rules should be different.
+I say those other companies — cable, satellite and the internet — don’t use our public airwaves but broadcasters do, so the rules should be different.

 Last Thursday, I also wrote about Fox trying to buy stations in cities with NFL teams.
 I don’t exactly care for the emphasis Fox has put on that, since teams have been moving.
 But it already has a wide majority of the NFC, which it mostly carries Sunday afternoons, and the AFC becomes even more important since Fox will be carrying Thursday Night Football.